 Upon appointment, the Company provides a comprehensive, formal and tailored induction to the new Directors.
-The newly appointed Directors receives an induction pack which includes a set of the Company's governing documents.
+The newly appointed Directors receive an induction pack which includes a set of the Company's governing documents.
 An introductory meeting is organised with the Managing Director to explain the business activities of the Company and its governing policies.

-The Chairperson, the Managing Director as well as the Company Secretary are readily available to answer to any further queries that the newly appointed directors may have with respect to the Company.
-The induction programme in place meets the specific needs of both the Company and the newly appointed Directors and enable the latter to participate actively in Board's discussion.
+The Chairperson, the Managing Director as well as the Company Secretary are readily available to answer to any further queries that the newly appointed Directors may have with respect to the Company.
+The induction programme in place meets the specific needs of both the Company and the newly appointed Directors.